DavithCH/sigma-online-formation/README.md

 > -   Create .env file on root directory and copy all content from .env.example file to it
 > -   Create your database and than connect your laravel app by changing the requirements in .env

+> -   run `composer update` to generate all dependencies

 > -   run command `npm install` to install all nessesary dependencies such as tailwind css library

+> -   on app/Providers/AppServiceProvider.php : inside the `boot` function, select code and uncomment it before running the next command and enable it back after finish migration

-> -   run command `php artisam migrate:fresh --seed` to inject migrate all seed to database
+> -   run command `php artisan migrate:fresh --seed` to inject migrate all seed to database

 > -   run `php artisan serve` to start the servers